-Drilling wells with compressed air blowing downhole
+Drilling wells with compressed air flushing of the bottom hole

 Abstract

 Currently, hard rocks account for about 25-30% of the total volume of exploration core drilling.
-Drilling is carried out by shotgun drilling.
+Drilling is carried out by shot drilling.
 By the end of the seven-year plan (1959-1965) about 50% of shot drilling will be replaced by fine-diamond drilling.
 Thus, the improvement of shot drilling technology still plays a major role in accelerating the exploration of mineral deposits.
-One of the ways to improve the technology of shot drilling is blowing out the bottom hole with compressed air instead of flushing with water.
+One of the ways to improve the technology of shot drilling is flushing the bottom hole with compressed air instead of flushing with water.
 Air, as a flushing agent, is not able to keep the walls of the well from collapse, but this is not required in shot drilling in strong rocks, as a rule.
 Compressed air successfully fulfills the other requirements to the flushing agent.

 References